Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 means that each module can use its own version of such repos without

-, there would be only one version
+interference from any others.
+Under WORKSPACE, there would be only one version

 of each repo of the same name, determined by the order of WORKSPACE